Sonophoto/shellnoise/README.md

 #shellnoise#

-**Shellnoise is inspired by antirez/linenoise and uses linenoise as the foundation for a simple, single header library for making shells**
+**Shellnoise is inspired by antirez/linenoise and the UTF-8 extensions made by yhirose.
+Shellnoise uses linenoise as the foundation for a simple, single header library for making shells**

 This should be ready to go by 01-Mar-2016, but _should always be considered beta code until you test it thoroughly yourself_.